-- Abstract: Deep neural networks (DNNs) are poorly-calibrated when trained in conventional ways.
+- Abstract: Deep neural networks (DNNs) are poorly calibrated when trained in conventional ways.
 To improve confidence calibration of DNNs, we propose a novel training method, distance-based learning from errors (DBLE).
 DBLE bases its confidence estimation on distances in the representation space.
-We first adapt prototypical learning for training of a classification model for DBLE.
-It yields a representation space where a test sample's distance to its ground-truth class center can calibrate the model's performance.
-At inference, however, these distances are not available due to the lack of ground-truth label.
-To circumvent this by approximately inferring the distance for every test sample, we propose to train a confidence model jointly with the classification model, by merely learning from mis-classified training samples, which we show to be highly-beneficial for effective learning.
-On multiple data sets and DNN architectures, we demonstrate that DBLE outperforms alternative single-modal confidence calibration approaches.
+In DBLE, we first adapt prototypical learning to train classification models.
+It yields a representation space where the distance between a test sample and its ground truth class center can calibrate the model's classification performance.
+At inference, however, these distances are not available due to the lack of ground truth labels.
+To circumvent this by inferring the distance for every test sample, we propose to train a confidence model jointly with the classification model.
+We integrate this into training by merely learning from mis-classified training samples, which we show to be highly beneficial for effective learning.
+On multiple datasets and DNN architectures, we demonstrate that DBLE outperforms alternative single-model confidence calibration approaches.
 DBLE also achieves comparable performance with computationally-expensive ensemble approaches with lower computational cost and lower number of parameters.

 - Keywords: Confidence Calibration, Uncertainty Estimation, Prototypical Learning